 Perched 70 meters above the ground, at the level of the two bronze statues of Athena, the panoramic terrace of the Victor Emmanuel II Monument offers a breathtaking view of Rome.
 A panoramic glass elevator (payable access) leads to the top.

 The Victor Emmanuel II Monument is located in Piazza Venezia, opposite the Palazzo Venezia.
 Many buses (40, 46, 63, 70, 81, 83, 87…) stop in Piazza Venezia.
-The nearest metro station is Colosseo, on line B. Hop-on hop-off tourist buses also stop nearby.
+The nearest metro station is Colosseo, on line B. Hop-on hop-off tourist buses also stop nearby and

 The Vittoriano is open every day from 9:30 a.m. to 7:30 p.m. (last access to the panoramic lift at 6:45 p.m.).